Version: v0.8.1 - Beta. We welcome contributors & feedback.

 What Are Injection Attacks?

-Injection attacks are the #1 security vulnerability on the web.
+Injection attacks are one of the top security vulnerabilities on the web.

-This occurs when an attacker sends input containing meta-characters (e.g. quotes) that trick the app into executing something different from what was intended.
+This occurs when an attacker sends input containing meta-characters (e.g. quotes) which trick the app into executing something different from what was intended.

-For example, here is a SQL query to check a login attempt:
+For example, here is a SQL query to check if a login was successful:

 // Login query